stackbit/jamstackthemes/README.md

 Anyone can submit a theme to the gallery.

-- Fork this repo and create a new markdown `.md` file in `content/theme/my-awesome-theme.md`
+- Fork this repo and create a new markdown `.md` file in `content/theme` folder.
+- The markdown filename is typically named after your theme or repo, for example `hugo-air.md`
 - Submit a pull-request with the title **Theme Submission: theme-name**

 The markdown file should contain the following front-matter.